40 Android Interview Questions

 There is no better source of knowledge and motivation than having a personal mentor.
 Support your interview preparation with a mentor who has been there and done that.
 Our mentors are top professionals from the best companies in the world.

-I am an android developer.
+I am a Lead android developer.
 I have worked as a software developer since 2005 and later focused extensively on mobile applications since 2015.
 Along the way, I also had the opportunity to lead and train other developers.
-A computer geek enjoys mobile apps, learning new things daily, reading books about …
+A computer geek enjoys mobile apps, learning new things daily, reading books …

 $80 / month